 top of page

 Students will be responsible for their meals.
-Student apartments are equipped with everything needed to prepare simple meals.
+Student dorms are equipped with everything needed to prepare simple meals.
 To buy food in Italy, the cheapest and easiest solution is the supermarket, which is generally much smaller than American supermarkets, but still very well furnished, and food quality is usually very high.
 An alternative is presented by the “Alimentari”, which are traditional small food stores still present all over Rome.
 They represent a more characteristic alternative, although generally also a more expensive one.

 During orientation, soon after your arrival in Rome, you will be given a list of supermarkets, as well as other facilities, in the area around your apartment.